 Industries & Professions /

 Congressional aides see the lawmaking process at work—sometimes right on the Senate floor where laws are made.
-They work at the sides of important lawmakers, briefing them on legislation.
-The members of Congress (senators and representatives) rely on aides to assist them with a number of their responsibilities.
-Many constituents (the voters who elected members to Congress) rely on aides to help them make their voices and opinions heard.
+They work for important lawmakers, briefing them on legislation.
+The members of Congress (senators and representatives) rely on aides to assist with their responsibilities.
+Many constituents (the voters who elected members to Congress) expect aides to help them make their voices and opinions heard.
 Aides answer letters, e-mails, and phone calls, and distribute information to keep Congress members and the people they represent updated on the issues of national and local concern.